 But who is hiding behind the imposing Jean-Christophe Bott, and behind this Alsatian accent?....

 70 plots of land managed on a case-by-case basis according to their characteristics and their terroir: madness or work of art?
-With all their talents as global citizens, Thomas and Paul Rieflé promote a philosophy where people and actions are at the heart of the creation of great wines...Lire plus Learn more
+With all their talents as world citizens, Thomas and Paul Rieflé advocate a philosopher....Lire plus Learn more

 The roots of the Rieflé family go back very far in the history and culture of the Rhine.
 Its identity is based on the spirit of the beautiful winegrower's house built in Pfaffenheim in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.

 The two sons of the Rieflé family, Thomas and Paul, joined the estate in 2010.
 The latter, sensitive to humanist and civic values, have decided to apply in concrete terms the famous quote from Saint-Exupéry: "we do not inherit the land of our ancestors, we borrow it from our children".
 In this spirit of respect for the land, they have therefore developed the entire vineyard into Organic Agriculture.